sameena93/insurance_fraud_claim_detection/README.md

-# Fraud Detection for Healthcare Insurance
+# Fraud Detection for Healthcare Insurance Claim

 ### *Problem:*
 * Healthcare insurance fraud leads to billions in losses annually.
 It aims to reduce losses due to fraud while ensuring legitimate claims are processed efficiently